DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 remain in code, and can be used for things such as turning off features for users who do not have the correct permissions to access them.

-As you can see, release and experiment flags are expected to be short-lived and removed when no longer needed, whereas experiment and permission toggles are expected to be long-lived and remain in code.
+As you can see, Release and Experiment flags are expected to be short-lived and removed when no longer needed, whereas Ops and Permission flags are expected to be long-lived and remain in code.

 ## Lifecycle of a feature
 Features that are not expected to stay in code forever (ie. Release and Experiment features) generally go through a